-- > It helps in breaking seed and bud dormancy. - > It promotes rapid internode-elongation in deep-water rice plants. - It promotes root-growth and formation of root hairs. - > It promotes senescence and abscission of leaves and flowers. - It hastens the respiration rate in fruits and enhances fruit ripening.
+- 2. It promotes rapid internode-elongation in deep-water rice plants. - 3.
+It promotes root-growth and formation of root hairs. - It promotes root growth and formation of root hairs.
+It promotes senescence and abscission of leaves and flowers. - 5.
+It hastens the respiration rate in fruits and enhances fruit ripening. - www.ncerthelp.com

-- ✓ It is used to initiate flowering and synchronising the fruit set in pineapples. - ✓ It induces flowering in mango. - ✓ Ethephon is used to ripen the fruits in tomatoes and apples, and accelerate the abscission of flowers and leaves in cotton, cherry, and walnut. - ✓ It promotes the number of female flowers in cucumbers.
+- 1. It is used to initiate flowering and synchronising the fruit set in pineapples. - 2.
+It induces flowering in mango. - 3.
+Ethephon is used to ripen the fruits in tomatoes and apples, and accelerate the abscission of flowers and leaves in cotton, cherry, and walnut. - 4.
+It promotes the number of female flowers in cucumbers.